JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ## Elasticity
 The Producer tries to ensure Quality of Service (QoS) by providing certain elasticity features, when the underlying SLOs are not met.

-Should the computational resources of the system are not enough to uphold certain Service level objectives (SLOs), i.e. processing time for x amount frames, energy consumption, buffer size, memory usage, etc then the producer has some options to change required computational load.
-These include:
+If the computational resources of the system are not enough to uphold certain Service level objectives (SLOs), then the AIF agent may reduce the following quality parameters of the video stream:

 - **Quality:** Switch to a different grade YOLOv11 model.
 - **FPS:** Change Source Stream FPS
 - **Resolution:** Change source stream resolution

-The goal is to maximize QoS by utilizing the available resources of distributed system (workers).
+**Goal:** The goal is to maximize QoS (quality parameters) by utilizing the available resources of distributed system (workers), while fulfilling the given Service Level Objectives.

 ## Service Level Objectives (SLOs)
 The Service Level Objectives (SLOs) are implemented by the Producer in order to ensure the highest possible Quality of Experience (QoE) given the current available resources.

+Possible SLOs include  processing time for x amount frames, energy consumption, buffer size, memory usage.

 A SLO can have 3 types of states:
 - **OK:** The SLO is fulfilled
 - **WARNING:** The SLO is fulfilled, but close the the threshold of being unfulfilled
 - **CRITICAL:** The SLO is unfulfilled

+Currently only 2 SLOs are implemented:
+- Memory Usage
+- Queue Size

 ### Memory Usage
 ```